m4ttsch/omscs-notes-notes/information-security/malicious-code.md

 When the Morris Worm identified the next target to infect, it looked for several security flaws that it knew how to exploit.

 From [court documents](http://www.loundy.com/CASES/US_v_Morris2.html):
-> Morris identified four ways in which the worm could break into computers on the network: (1) through a "hole" or "bug" (an error) in SEND MAIL, a computer program that transfers and receives electronic mail on a computer; (2) through a bug in the "finger demon" program, a program that permits a person to obtain limited information about the users of another computer; (3) through the "trusted hosts" feature, which permits a user with certain privileges on one computer to have equivalent privileges on another computer without using a password; and (4) through a program of password guessing, whereby various combinations of letters are tried out in rapid sequence in the hope that one will be an authorized user’s password, which is entered to permit whatever level of activity that user is authorized to perform.
+> Morris identified four ways in which the worm could break into computers on the network: (1) through a "hole" or "bug" (an error) in SEND MAIL, a computer program that transfers and receives electronic mail on a computer; (2) through a bug in the "finger demon" program, a program that permits a person to obtain limited information about the users of another computer; (3) through the "trusted hosts" feature, which permits a user with certain privileges on one computer to have equivalent privileges on another computer without using a password; and (4) through a program of password guessing, whereby various combinations of letters are tried out in rapid sequence in the hope that one will be an authorized user's password, which is entered to permit whatever level of activity that user is authorized to perform.

 Specifically, the `fingerd` daemon was exploited via a buffer overflow vulnerability, and `sendmail` was exploited via a trapdoor that accepted shell commands.